-RIP Ambareesh: The Actor Was Never Shy To Experiment With Different Kind Of Roles!
-View Pictures
+RIP Ambareesh: The Actor Was Never Shy To Experiment With Different Kinds Of Roles!

 The Evergreen Look

 With Ambareesh, the best was always on our fingertips.
-From wearing a saree to the blonde look and the evergreen dashing hero that he was, carried every look professionally and won the audiences hearts all across Karnataka.
+From wearing a saree to the blonde look and the evergreen dashing hero that he was, carried every look professionally and won the hearts of the audience all across Karnataka.
 RIP Ambareesh, we miss you!

 Most Read: A Timeline From 2013: When Ambareesh Showed His Love For The Kingfisher Derby In Bangalore